Braves' Freeman wins NL MVP, White Sox slugger Abreu gets AL

 Abreu was the third Cuban-born player to be an MVP, along with Jose Canseco and Zoilo Versalles.

-This was the first time since Ryan Howard and Justin Morneau that a pair of first basemen won the MVPs.
+This was the first time since Ryan Howard and Justin Morneau in 2006 that a pair of first basemen won the MVPs.

 Freeman got a $185,185 bonus and Abreu received $37,037 for winning in contract bonuses prorated because of the shortened season.